-In this lesson, students will learn the song “Blue Monday”, one of six songs in a unit on classic New Orleans R&B. Students will recognize and clap on the strong beat and identify the parts of the song.
+In this lesson, students will learn the song “Blue Monday”, one of six lessons in the New Orleans Rhythm & Blues Unit.
+Students will recognize and clap on the strong beat and identify the parts of the song.
 Students will demonstrate with a group vocal performance.
 For enrichment, students will perform horn parts on Orff instruments.
 Students will perform baritone sax solos on Orff instruments or recorders.

 - Students will be able to analyze the lyrics to “Blue Monday.”